pierre-pretorius/nebulex/guides/introduction/getting-started.md

 end
 ```

-This module is what we'll be using to interact with the cache.
+This module is what we'll use to interact with the cache.
 It uses the
-`Nebulex.Cache` module and it expects the `:otp_app` as option.
+`Nebulex.Cache` module and expects the `:otp_app` option.
 The `otp_app`
-tells Nebulex which Elixir application it can look for cache configuration in.
+tells Nebulex which Elixir application to look for cache configuration in.
 In this case, we've specified that it is the `:blog` application where Nebulex
-can find that configuration and so Nebulex will use the configuration that was
+can find that configuration, so Nebulex will use the configuration that was
 set up in `config/config.exs`.

+### Step 3: Add to Supervision Tree

-The final piece of configuration is to setup the `Blog.Cache` as a
+The final piece of configuration is to set up the `Blog.Cache` as a
-supervisor within the application's supervision tree, which we can do in
+supervisor within the application's supervision tree.
+We can do this in
 `lib/blog/application.ex`, inside the `start/2` function:

 ```elixir